gregoireborel/gcp_pipelines/dataflow-pipelines/flex-pubsub-dataflow-biqquery/README.md

-# Flex-PubSub-Dataflow-BiqQuery-batch
+# flex-PubSub-Dataflow-BiqQuery-batch
 ## What is it?
-Flex-PubS ub-Dataflow-BiqQuery-batch is batch pipeline designed to :
+flex-PubS ub-Dataflow-BiqQuery-batch is batch pipeline designed to :
 - Read session_start and session_end files from GCS
 - Process the data
 - Write processed data to the SESSION BigQuery table